leomet07/UrbanBlogs/posts/densitymapper.md

 First things first, I had to get the data from ZoLa somehow if I wanted to do anything systematic in making a map of NYC's density.
 No matter what kind of godly code I write, it will be useless without a clean and fast way to get data for every lot in the city.

-I won't make this very long because, ultimately, this is an urban planning blog, not a programming blog.
-That's my other major's problem.
+I won't make this very long because there is, in fact, a longer, more detailed guide available.
 Essentially, I used the same data request from the NYC planning department's database that ZoLa uses.
 If we want data from databases, there are two important things to keep in mind: permission, and method.

 An [API](https://en.wikipedia.org/wiki/API), or an Application Programming Interface, connects two programs, and more importantly for us, _their data._ This is generally how services connect you, the user, to the data that you may want, in their servers.
 When ZoLa makes a request to access the NYC planning department's data on a particular lot, it does so using an API.